TheAvidArtist/PlateTectonics/README.md

 From this scatter plot of magnitude vs time of all the earthquakes in the region we can see that it is a fairly even spread of magnitude and frequency of earthquakes across time:

+Figure 1: Scatter plot of all data (magnitude vs time)
 ![Fig1](https://github.com/TheAvidArtist/PlateTectonics/blob/master/ScatterPlot1.png)